FedeDP/ncursesFM/README.md

 * It can search your string inside archives too.
 Then, if found, you can go to the folder of the archive, to extract it.
 * Basic print support: you need "libcups" for this to work.
 * Extract (compressed) archive through libarchive.
-* Compress files/folders through libarchive -> to select files/folders, use c/x (same as copy/cut)
+* Compress files/folders through libarchive.
 * File operations are performed in a different thread.
 You'll get a notification when the job is done.
 * If you try to quit while a thread is still running, you'll be asked if ncursesFM must wait for the thread to finish its work.
 (Printing thread and search thread are safer, no data corruption is possible; so it won't ask anything)
 * You can queue as many file operations as you wish, they'll be taken into care one by one.